 The CSSF has the power to exercise control over the compliance of advertising activity, relating to a public offer of securities within the territory of Luxembourg or an admission of securities to trading on the LSE.
 The provisions of the Prospectus Law do not provide for the prior communication and formal approval of advertisements.
-However, the issuer may submit their draft advertisement via electronic mails with the view to obtaining a CSSF opinion as to their compliance with legal and regulatory requirements.
+However, the issuer may submit their draft advertisement to the CSSF via electronic mails with the view to obtaining a CSSF opinion as to their compliance with legal and regulatory requirements.

 The preparation and distribution of research reports should be made in accordance with the provisions of Luxembourg law, in particular the Law of 9 May 2006 (Market Abuse Law) transposing Directive 2003/6/EC of the European Parliament and of the Council of 28 January 2003 on insider dealing and market manipulation (Market Abuse) and Commission Directive 2003/124/EC of 22 December 2003 implementing Directive 2003/6/EC of the European Parliament and of the Council as regards the definition and public disclosure of inside information and the definition of market manipulation.
+The Directives 2003/124/EC, 2003/125/EC and 2004/72/EC are intended to be abrogated by new Regulation 596/2014 of the European Parliament and Council of 16 April 2014, with effect as of 3 July 2016.

-According to the Market Abuse Law persons who produce or disseminate investment recommendations in Luxembourg or who, from abroad, specifically target the Luxembourg public must specifically ensure that the recommendations are presented fairly, that they clearly mention conflicts of interests and that they include all the other references provided for by the law.
+According to the Market Abuse Law persons who produce or disseminate investment recommendations in Luxembourg or who, from abroad, specifically target the Luxembourg public must specifically ensure that the recommendations are presented fairly, that they clearly mention conflicts of interests and that they include all the other references provided for by the law